Amid crisis, healing

 As the tropical sun beats down and the arid wind blows, plastic bags and tumbleweeds roll across expansive and barren dust fields where La Guajira Desert meets the outskirts of Uribia, Colombia.

 Across a dry ravine, a sun-parched clay road bends toward an array of small lots lined with fences made of cacti lashed together by metal wire.
 The pieces of plastic trash stuck to the thorns flap in the gusts.
 On the lots stand tiny shacks made of thin pieces of wood, cardboard, fabric, metal or fibreglass – anything that can create a barrier against these harsh elements.

 This is the April Third refugee camp.
 This is where Marbelis, her family and many hundreds more displaced Venezuelans have fled the political and economic chaos that’s plunged their home country into crisis.

-As of the publication of this story, more than 4.5 million Venezuelans have relocated with over 1 million seeking refuge in neighbouring Colombia.
+As of 2020, more than 4.5 million Venezuelans have relocated with over 1 million seeking refuge in neighbouring Colombia.

 Just down the road from Marbelis’ shelter, a group of young children buzz around a neon-painted playground and fill the air with laughter, a stark contrast to the austere surroundings.

 Marbelis’ son, Pedro, is part of the fray.
-But unlike the friends that he’s made at April Third, the 7-year-old is living with an unrepaired cleft lip and cleft palate.
+But unlike the friends that he’s made at April Third, the seven-year-old is living with an unrepaired cleft lip and cleft palate.